scikit-beam/scikit-beam/doc/development/workflow/additional_git_topics.rst

 Merge commits and cherry picks
 ------------------------------

-Let's say that you have a fork (origin) on GitHub of the main Astropy repository (upstream).
+Let's say that you have a fork (origin) on GitHub of the main Scikit-beam repository (upstream).
 Your fork is up to date with upstream's master branch and you've made some commits branching off from it on your own branch::